 Why People Like Them

 Many people enjoy oral sex for a wide variety of reasons.
 Oral sex carries no risk of pregnancy, so people who are not interested in having children may prefer to engage in oral sex.
 People with vaginas may only be able to orgasm through clitoral stimulation, so the direct nature of oral sex may provide the right amount of stimulation for them.
-Finally, some people enjoy the practice of anilingus, or the act of using the mouth and tongue on the anus.
+And some people enjoy the practice of anilingus, or the act of using the mouth and tongue on the anus.

 Using tongue condoms helps make oral sex a safer practice.
 By keeping both partners’ body fluids separate, there’s much less risk of either person contracting a disease.
 Tongue condoms provide peace of mind and help keep everyone involved healthy.